michiganaerospace/mathtools/README.md

 > coefficients are, by default, zero).
 We are instead *effectively*
 > regularizing by using a small number of Legendre polynomial basis vectors —
 > in this case, fifteen basis vectors.
 For more on this topic, check out the
-> techical discussion at ...
+> technical discussion at ...
 >
 > But what if we wanted to sample this function at a different set of points?
 > As it stands, our smooth curve is sampled only at the values of ```x```